mParticle/docs/src/pages/developers/sdk/ios/event-tracking/index.md

 ## Exclude Events from mParticle Server Upload

-If you have a high-volume event that you would like to forward to kits but exclude from uploading mParticle, set a boolean flag per event.
+If you have a high-volume event that you would like to forward to kits but exclude from uploading to mParticle, set a boolean flag per event.

 By default, all events upload to the mParticle server unless explicitly set not to.